Karyus-Labs/Karyus-Labs.github.io/_posts/2025-11-16-cessna182-nonlinear-simulator.md

 ## The Scope: Adaptation and Architecture

 Engineering is often about taking a solid foundation and making it work for a specific, complex mission.
-My contribution to the *Zona de Turbulência* group was focusing on the computational integration.
+My contribution to the *Zona de Turbulência* group was focusing on the computational integration and the transition from code to visual simulation.

 ### 1. From Script to Solver
 Starting with the core MATLAB algorithms, I adapted the **Newton-Raphson** routines to calculate the trim conditions for a **Cessna 182**.
 This meant ensuring the solver could handle the aerodynamic derivatives from **Roskam (Appendix B)** to find the equilibrium ($V, \alpha, \delta_e, T$) for our specific flight envelope.

 ### 2. High-Fidelity Implementation
 In the Simulink environment, I translated the longitudinal equations of motion into a modular block architecture.
-Instead of using $u$ and $w$ (body-fixed velocities), I used the total airspeed $V$ and the angle of attack $\alpha$, as they align directly with how lift and drag forces are modeled.
+Instead of using $u$ and $w$ (body-fixed velocities) as primary inputs for everything, I integrated the system to return the full state vector, including position:

+$$x = [u, w, q, \theta, x_e, z_e]^T$$

+This allowed me to recover the angle of attack ($\alpha$) and track the aircraft's trajectory in the Earth-fixed frame ($x_e, z_e$).
 The system solves the non-linear coupling in real-time:

 $$
 \begin{cases}